MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbOnline/audio-conferencing-in-office-365/turn-on-or-off-entry-and-exit-announcements-for-meetings.md

 > [!Note]
 > Per informazioni sugli annunci di entrata e uscita in Microsof Teamst, consulta [Attivazione o disattivazione degli annunci di entrata e uscita per le riunioni in Microsoft Teams](/MicrosoftTeams/turn-on-or-off-entry-and-exit-announcements-for-meetings-in-teams).

-Quando si configura una conferenza audio in Microsoft 365 o Office 365, si otterrà un Bridge per audioconferenza.
-Un Bridge per i servizi di conferenza può contenere uno o più numeri di telefono che gli utenti useranno per chiamare una riunione Skype for business.
+Quando si configurano le audioconferenze in Microsoft 365 o Office 365, si ottiene un bridge di audioconferenza.
+Un bridge di conferenza può contenere uno o più numeri di telefono che le persone useranno per accedere a una riunione Skype for Business.

 The conferencing bridge answers a call for a user who is dialing in to a meeting using a phone.
 The conferencing bridge answers the caller with voice prompts from a conferencing auto attendant, and then, depending on your settings, can play notifications, ask callers to record their name, and set up the PIN security.
 A PIN is given to a Skype for Business meeting organizer, and it allows them to start a meeting if they can't start the meeting using the Skype for Business app.
 You can, however, set it so that a PIN isn't required to start a meeting.